 Ranger tip: Always check our alerts for information on fires, floods and park closures before you set off.
 And dont forget to BYO a portable gas cooker, in case there are any fire bans during your stay.

-If a mountain chalet is more your style, stay at Creel Lodge for luxurious accommodation with stunning views over Lake Jindabyne.
+If a mountain chalet is more your style, there’s your choice to stay at the luxurious Creel Lodge or Creel Bay cottages with stunning views over Lake Jindabyne.
 After exploring Thredbo Valley Track, enjoy a BBQ on the deck or wander down to Creel Bay for a swim.

 Hitting the track